Kidbrooke Village

 Kidbrooke Village is a residential development located in the Kidbrooke area of the Royal Borough of Greenwich, in London, England.
 It is part of a larger regeneration project aimed at transforming the former Ferrier Estate into a new, mixed-use community.
 The development is a collaborative effort involving the local government, housing developers, and community stakeholders.

 History

 The area now known as Kidbrooke Village was originally home to the Ferrier Estate, a large post-war public housing estate built in the 1960s and 1970s.
 By the early 21st century, the estate had fallen into disrepair and was deemed unsuitable for modern living standards, leading to plans for its redevelopment.

 Development

 The redevelopment of Kidbrooke Village began in the early 2010s, with the aim of replacing the aging Ferrier Estate with a new, vibrant community.
 The project was designed to include a mix of residential units, commercial spaces, and public amenities.
 Key features of the development include high-quality architecture, green spaces, and a focus on sustainability.

+Service Charge Controversy

+As of 2026, there is significant concern among leaseholders regarding rising service charges across the Village.
+Annual increases have been averaging approximately 10 percent year on year.

+The current estimated service charge levels are: